gosuperscript/laravel-eventstore/README.md

      */
     public function logger()
     {
-        // This will setup the logger for when an event happends.
+        // This will setup the logger for when an event happens.
         EventStore::logger();

         // You can customise this by doing the following.